⌘+k ctrl+k

 OAUTH2_SERVER_URI VARCHAR NULL OAuth2 server url for getting a Bearer Token

-AUTHORIZATION_TYPE VARCHAR OAUTH2 Pass SigV4 for Catalogs the require SigV4 authorization
+AUTHORIZATION_TYPE VARCHAR OAUTH2 Pass SigV4 for Catalogs the require SigV4 authorization, none for catalogs that don't need auth

 The following options can only be passed to a CREATE SECRET statement, and they require AUTHORIZATION_TYPE to be OAUTH2